Skip to main content

 Providing cache data

 Each individual query endpoint can have its cached data provide particular tags.
-Doing so enables a relationship between cached data from one or more query endpoints and the behaviour of one or more mutation endpoints.
+Doing so enables a relationship between cached data from one or more query endpoints and the behavior of one or more mutation endpoints.

 The providesTags property on a query endpoint is used for this purpose.